 It’s clear that if young people can be kept tobacco-free through age 26, most will remain tobacco-free for the rest of their lives.
 However, the pressure to try tobacco is great.
 Peers, family and tobacco industry marketing are powerful influences.

 Widespread advertising by the tobacco industry has led us to believe that "most people" smoke.
 However, only 20% of Nebraska adults do.

 Smoking kills more than 1,200 Americans every day.
 And every tobacco-related death is replaced by two new smokers under the age of 25.

 The tobacco industry spends $8.5 billion each year on marketing its products — nearly $1 million an hour.
-An estimated $54 million a year is spent in Nebraska alone — or nearly $6,200 per hour, each and every day.
+An estimated $58.8 million a year is spent in Nebraska alone — more than $6,700 per hour, each and every day.

 Tobacco product ads often use visual images that young people like.
-Cigarette ads tend to associate smoking with independence, adventure, and attractiveness — themes that appeal to young people.
+Cigarette ads tend to associate smoking with independence, adventure and attractiveness — themes that appeal to young people.
 The approach appears to be working.
-Nationally, nearly 9 out of 10 smokers start smoking by the time they're 18, and more than 80% of underage smokers choose brands from among the top three most heavily advertised.
+Nationally, more than 80% of underage smokers choose brands from among the top three most heavily advertised.

 In reality, tobacco is an addiction, not just a "bad habit."

 And, young people are especially sensitive to nicotine.
 The younger they are when they start using tobacco, the more likely they are to become addicted to nicotine and the more heavily addicted they become.

 Nicotine addiction makes quitting smoking as hard as quitting heroin, cocaine or alcohol.
 A long-term national study found that 70% of high school seniors who smoked as few as one to five cigarettes a day were still smoking five years later, and most were smoking more cigarettes per day.